top of page

 A Trail Stressor is a feature that a person with a disability finds difficult but not impossible to navigate (see left)

-• Example: 3" high rocks that a person with low vision must take care to step around and not trip on.
+• Example: 3" high rocks that a person with low vision is worried about stepping around.

 • Stressors make a walk less comfortable; enough may make a walk so uncomfortable that someone with a disability does not complete it or never returns to it.